-The rising popularity of soft-stone engagement rings comes with an increase in the difficult conversations jewelers must have with brides who are devastated when their sparkling center stone dulls, chips, scratches, or loses its luster.
+The rising popularity of soft-stone engagement rings comes with an increase in the difficult conversations jewellers must have with brides who are devastated when their sparkling centre stone dulls, chips, scratches, or loses its lustre.
 Debra Dolphin, our director of global customer care and a graduate gemologist, said call volumes from brides who are unhappy with the look of their soft-stone engagement ring as it ages outpace the calls they get about diamond engagement rings.

 Below are three things Debra thinks you should know about alternative engagement rings before you take the plunge:

 The hardest gemstone is a diamond, followed by sapphire and ruby.
 Because they are the hardest they are also the most resistant to scratches, chips, and with proper care will retain their lustre the longest.
 We recommend brides opt for one of these three stones to show off as a centre stone because they can handle the wear and tear that comes with being worn daily.
 Also, sapphires come in many colors—as do diamonds!
 The options are endless.